jes/scamp-cpu/doc/SYSCALLS.md

 If `sz` is 0, returns a number of characters that can be read immediately.
 For a serial port, this means you can read this many characters without blocking.
 For a file, it means there are at least this many characters left in the file.

+Avoid reads larger than 2^15-1 because the return value will be indistinguishable from an error value.

 ### 0xfef8: open(name, mode)